HudsonWerks/pypruss/README.md

 PyPRUSS
 =======
-PyPRUSS is a Python binding for controlling the
-PRUs on BeagleBone.
+PyPRUSS is a Python binding for controlling the PRUs on the BeagleBone.

 For examples and inspiration: [http://hipstercircuits.com/?cat=5](http://hipstercircuits.com/?cat=5)